a-rebmann/semantic-constraint-miner/README.md

 Lastly, we use a custom Tagger to extract objects, actions, and various other semantic information from labels.
 You need to download the four files from [here](https://gitlab.uni-mannheim.de/processanalytics/semantic-event-log-annotation/-/tree/main/.model/main) and put them into <code>data/bert/</code>

+## Usage
+1. Place the event logs you want to use in the `data/logs` folder.
+2. Adapt the CURRENT_LOG_FILE variable in `main.py` to the name of the log file you want to use.
+3. Make sure thr name of the model collection you want to use is set in the `MODEL_COLLECTION` variable in `main.py`.
+4. Run the `main.py` script

 ## Evaluation
 ### Results from the paper and additional results